Learning to Optimize Multi-Objective Alignment Through Dynamic Reward Weighting

-For math tasks, we design the following three objectives: (1) generating correct solutions (\textit{accuracy}), (2) producing efficient solutions that minimize computational steps and tokens (\textit{conciseness}), and (3) demonstrating clear reasoning with explicit, step-by-step thinking process (\textit{clarity}).
+For math tasks, we design the following three objectives: (1) generating correct solutions (\textit{accuracy}), (2) producing efficient solutions that minimize computational steps and tokens (\textit{conciseness}), and (3) demonstrating clear reasoning with step-by-step thinking process (\textit{clarity}).
 We denote the weight vector as $\vw = [w_\text{accuracy},w_\text{conciseness},w_\text{clarity}]$.
 Each objective is evaluated using heuristic rules to ensure the corresponding reward is verifiable (0 or 1).
-For easier analysis, in the following tables and figures, we present accuracy and clarity performance based on their reward scores, while conciseness performance is reported directly through response length.
+For easier analysis, in the following tables and figures, we present accuracy and clarity performance based on their reward scores, while conciseness is reported directly through response length.

-Following common practice in multi-objective RL \citep{NEURIPS2023_e12a3b98, li2025multiobjectivelargelanguagemodel}, we use fixed-weight linear scalarization as our baseline.
+Following common practice in multi-objective RL \citep{NEURIPS2023_e12a3b98, li2025multiobjectivelargelanguagemodel}, we use fixed-weight linear scalarization as one of our baselines.
 Specifically, we evaluate three carefully chosen weight configurations that represent different optimization priorities: 1) \textit{Accuracy-focused} ($\vw = [0.5, 0.25, 0.25]$) prioritizing accuracy over conciseness and formatness; 2) \textit{Balanced} ($\vw = [0.334, 0.333, 0.333]$) weighting all objectives equally; and 3) \textit{Efficiency-focused} ($\vw = [0.25, 0.375, 0.375]$) emphasizing conciseness and clarity.
-More experiment setup details can be found in Appendix~\ref{appendix: vanilla details}.
+Additionally, we compare our method against the concurrent work PAMA \citep{he2025paretomultiobjectivealignmentlanguage}.\footnote{As their code is not publicly available, we reimplement PAMA following the methodology and hyperparameters reported in the paper.} More experiment setup details can be found in Appendix~\ref{appendix: vanilla details}.